MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 25. Within the **Details** action code block, add code to find a single **Animal** object from its **Id**.

-26. If no animal with the right Id is found, return the **NotFound** value.
+26. If no animal with the right Id is found, return NotFoundResult using the **NotFound** method.

-27. If an animal with the right Id is found, pass it to a view called **Details**.
+27. If an animal with the right Id is found, and return the **Animal** object to the **Details** view.

 28. Add the **images** existing files to the **images** folder from the following location: